lnls-dig/rffe-fw/README.md

 If not set, the Makefile will output a warning and use a default value for each.

-Example:
+Example using fixed IP addressing and ADT7320 temperature sensor:

 	make -j4 ETH_INTERFACE=FIX_IP IP=10.2.119.203 GATEWAY=10.2.119.1 TEMP_SENSOR=ADT7320

-*NOTE: The compiler will return a few warnings, most of them are regarding the mbed libraries, but since they have a stable version on github, we'll just use the master branch and ignore those warnings.*
+*NOTE: The compiler will print a few warnings, most of them are regarding the mbed libraries, but since they have a stable version on github, we'll just ignore those warnings.*

-Both a `.axf` file and a `.bin` file will be generated in the source folder.
+Both a `.elf` file and a `.bin` file will be generated in the source folder.
 You can use any one you prefer to program your processor.

 To clean the compilation files (binaries, objects and dependence files), just run